codewithkyle/Sailfish/README.md

     -   [x] Data
 -   [ ] Allow consumers to request batched events
 -   [ ] Switch all fs write OPs to BufWriter
+-   [ ] Allow consumers to rewind
+-   [ ] Add a process to compact old logs

 ## Technology